jon-edward/p5-ts-project-template/README.md

 ## Purpose

-This template is designed as a minimal example for developers to explore [p5.js](https://p5js.org/) using Typescript without needing to worry about configuring a server while still allowing modularity in expanding a project over multiple files.
+This template is designed as a minimal example for developers to explore [p5.js](https://p5js.org/) using Typescript without needing to configure a server while still allowing modularity in expanding a project over multiple files.

 ## Demo